 I’m professionally curious.
 As a freelance journalist, I specialize in science, the environment, food, and travel.
 Whether I’m writing about brain surgery, biofuel, or snail archaeology, I enjoy translating complex concepts into evocative stories.
 I’m inspired by big ideas that can change the world, and I love sharing discoveries with others.

 As the archaeology and biological anthropology development editor for SAPIENS, I work with anthropologists to translate their research into fascinating storytelling.
 As the former editor-in-chief of Phoenix magazine, I have extensive experience editing features and collaborating with a team to create engaging articles with popular appeal.
 I also write screenplays and have been a semifinalist in the Austin Film Festival Screenwriting Contest and a quarterfinalist in the Academy of Motion Picture Arts and Sciences’ Nicholl Fellowship.
-When I’m not writing, I can usually be found hiking up a mountain, kayaking on a river, foraging in a forest, cooking in the kitchen, or taking a class in wilderness and ancestral skills.
+When I’m not writing, I can usually be found hiking, foraging, cooking, or taking a class in wilderness and ancestral skills.